Pedro Diniz: Sauber (1999–2000)

 For 2000, Diniz again competed with Sauber and was partnered with Mika Salo.
 Team principal Peter Sauber stated Diniz and Salo would have equal status and that the former would use his experience over the upcoming season.

 Diniz started off the season by retiring with transmission problems in Australia.
 He, along with Salo, were forced to withdraw from the Brazilian Grand Prix due to potentially dangerous wing failures during the weekend.
 He managed to finish in the next two races—eighth in San Marino and eleventh at the British Grand Prix—which was followed by a retirement at the Spanish Grand Prix due to a spin on the first lap.
 He was involved in a collision with Giancarlo Fisichella's Benetton in Austria for which he received a stop-go penalty, and in Germany, Diniz collided with Prost driver Jean Alesi forcing both drivers to retire.
 Diniz finished the year scoring no points and was unclassified in the Drivers' Championship.

 Diniz became unhappy at Sauber over a test session shoot out at Mugello against fellow countryman Enrique Bernoldi.
 He held talks with the Prost and Sauber teams during October, and could not find a race seat with either team.
 Diniz decided to withdraw from active motorsport and his family purchased a 40 percent stake of the Prost team for $10 million and took a management role within the team.

 Post-Formula One

-In late 2001, the Diniz family sought to purchase the remaining stake in the Sauber team, but negotiations with team principal Alain Prost resulted in no agreement.
+In late 2001, the Diniz family sought to purchase the remaining stake in the Prost team, but negotiations with team principal Alain Prost resulted in no agreement.
 Diniz formally left the team in November as his relationship with Prost had deteriorated.

 Diniz announced the creation of a new racing series, the Formula Renault 2.0 Brazil Championship in November 2001.
 Diniz was a partner of the Wonder Inn, Fernando de Noronha between July 2003 and May 2009.
 He subsequently became a partner in his father's supermarket chain and operates an organic produce and dairy farm.
 He married Tatiana who works alongside Diniz and has two children.

+Alongside his organic produce farm, Diniz founded Instituto Toca, a non-profit school and research initiative for sustainability.
+He is currently on the board of Peninsula Participações.